Skip to main content

 Never blindly approve a Turnkey activity.
 Always verify the transaction details match what you expect before signing.

-When your server receives a pending_customer_approval signal, it should programmatically verify the transaction before approving.
+When your system receives a pending_customer_approval signal, it should verify the transaction before approving.
 This is critical because an approval is an irreversible cryptographic signature — once signed and broadcast, the transaction cannot be reversed.
 What to verify:

-1. Destination address — confirm the payout’s destinationAddress matches the address your system originally submitted in the withdrawal request.
+1. Destination address — confirm the pending activity’s destinationAddress matches the address your system originally submitted in the withdrawal request.
 Reject if it doesn’t match.

-2. Amount — confirm the payout amount is reasonable for the withdrawal and yield source.
+2. Amount — confirm the displayed amount is reasonable for the withdrawal and yield source.
 Do not assume it must exactly match the originally requested amount for asynchronous sources.

-4. Withdrawal correlation — match the turnkeyActivityId back to a withdrawal your system actually initiated.
+4. Withdrawal correlation — match the pending approval back to a withdrawal your system actually initiated.
 Reject orphaned or unexpected approval requests.

 Example verification flow: